saaimulation/saaimulation/README.md

 🔹 [**FS26 Aerodynamics**](https://github.com/saaimulation/UoL-Racing-FS26-Aerodynamics)
 Repo that documents my work on the 2026 UoL Racing Aerodynamics team while protecting team IP.
 STAR CCM workflow, high level results, clean comparisons, and what I learned.
 No geometry, meshes, or solver decks.

+Recruiters and managers are welcome to ask for access!

 🔹 **Codename: Blue Steel** (coming soon)